-Shaw is driven to raise the status of his career in hospitality from a larger societal perspective.
-He feels working in restaurants is one of the best jobs around.
-It’s invigorating and there’s tons of opportunity for growth.
-The skills learned are applicable to any field but due to history, circumstances, perceived lack of esteem, the work is often looked down upon as merely a stepping stone.
-Brett is passionate about creating a model which can show others they can feel validated and become an exemplary member of the community through a career in hospitality.
-Chef Brett believes restaurants have the potential to become bastions for their communities.
+Shaw sees an opportunity to raise the status of a career in hospitality from a larger societal perspective.
+Working in restaurants can be one of the best jobs around.
+It’s invigorating, and there’s loads of opportunity for growth.
+The skills learned apply to many fields, but due to history, circumstances, and perceived lack of esteem, the work is often seen as merely a stepping stone.
+Brett believes in creating a model that can show others they will feel validated and become an exemplary member of the community through a career in hospitality.
+Chef Brett regards restaurants as having the potential to become bastions of hope for their communities.
 The days of being politically neutral are over.
-Restaurants have the power to deliver more than just escapism; they're better seen as carriers of stories and values because the people who make them have stories and values.
+Restaurants have the power to deliver more than just escapism; they are better as carriers of stories and energy, a conduit of values, a place for connections.

-The proudest moment in Brett’s career came when he finally realized he already held the tools to use his platform, his privilege, and his skills for the betterment of others.
-During the Covid quarantine he and his fiance, Aimee Arcilla developed a Filipino pop-up called Hunnybee.
-Within a few months they reached an inflection point, something big needed to change or they’d have to stop cooking, or worse move out of SF.
-Then, the killing of George Floyd happened.
-It felt like the whole world was falling apart.
-Amidst their own personal reckoning with racism and what part they played in the bigger picture, they were overwhelmed.
-Continuing the pop up felt pointless.
-This is when they decided to pivot their business to a donation based effort.
-Quickly, raised $3500 for The NAACP Legal Defense Fund.
-They gained speed raising money for racial justice organizations such as; Planting Justice, Lawyers Committee for Civil Rights of the SFBA, Larkin Street Youth, and The Trevor Project to name a few.
-From that point, everything changed -- One day they were in the streets protesting, the next they were rolling lumpia in their home kitchen.
-This helped Brett to discover a profound motivation, keep pushing to grow their small business.
-He felt proud they were able to create a convergence of their skills and the social causes they cared deeply about.
-The decision to give back and engage with their community was a game change.
+The proudest moment in Brett’s career came when he discovered the confluence of craft and community work.
+During the Covid quarantine, he and his wife, Aimee Arcilla, developed a Filipino pop-up called Hunnybee.
+The events of 2020 galvanized their decision to pivot their business to a donation-based effort.
+To start, they raised money for The NAACP Legal Defense Fund.
+Quickly they gained speed raising money for other racial justice organizations such as; Planting Justice, Lawyers Committee for Civil Rights of the SFBA, Larkin Street Youth, and The Trevor Project, to name a few.
+From that point, everything changed.
+New energy carried them.
+He felt proud they could create a convergence of their skills and the social causes they cared deeply about.
+The decision to give back and engage with their community was a game-changer.

-Shaw has a great admiration for Ann Bognar of Nippon Tei in St. Louis.
+Shaw greatly admires Ann Bognar of Nippon Tei in St. Louis.
 She was his first mentor.
-On a more personal level she was like a second mother to him and all the other misfit kids in town looking for a paycheck.
-Ann’s ability to lead a team with such poise, grace and strength has always been a point of inspiration for Brett.
-Being an immigrant and a mother Chef Ann was able to successfully open an amazing restaurant which has served their community for over fifteen years.
-Most nights people come through her doors with a craving for her delicious food, but really it's Chef Bognar’s unique energy and presence they are seeking.
+On a more personal level, she was like a second mother to him and all the other misfit kids in town.
+Ann’s ability to lead a team with such poise, grace, and strength has always been a point of inspiration for Brett.
+Being an immigrant and a mother, Chef Ann successfully opened a superb restaurant that has served their community for over fifteen years.